Creature Commandos: Modern era

 Cover of Creature Commandos #1 (May 2000), art by Scott Eaton and Ray Kryssing.

 The original team, with J.A.K.E.
 2, is freed from the confines of Brainiac's ship, which is now controlled by the inhabitants of Kandor.
-Frankenstein, whose sense of time is not the same as his comrades, convinces his group to trust Superman and they join in with a fight against the threat that freed them, an attack by the villains Reactron and Metallo.
+Frankenstein, whose sense of time is not the same as his comrades, convinces his group to trust Superman and they join in with a fight against the threat that freed them, an attack by Reactron and Metallo.
 The American military conspiracy that has attacked the Kandorians sweep up the Commandos, though they are not quite sure of the value of the group.

-Somehow, the original team later returned to Earth and to Project M, where they continued to serve as a special operations force.
-To keep pace with their aging physiology, Mazursky, the doctor who had originally mutated them, continued to perform a series of body modifications.
-This process extended their lives, but at the cost of their humanity.
+Somehow, the original team later returns to Earth and to Project M, where they continue to serve as a special operations force.
+To keep pace with their aging physiology, Mazursky, the doctor who had originally mutated them, continues to perform a series of body modifications.
+This process extends their lives at the cost of their humanity.

-At an unspecified date in the near future, the various original team members adopted code names.
-Project M continued to grow in size, and the original team came to form the core field team codenamed M-Team Alpha.
+At an unspecified date in the near future, the various original team members adopt code names.
+Project M continues to grow in size, and the original team form the core field team codenamed M-Team Alpha.
 M-Team Alpha was sporadically infused with new operatives as attrition took its toll.
 Presumably, Lt.
 Shrieve died or retired along the way.
-In his place came Capt.
+He is replaced by Capt.
 Lucius Hunter, formerly of Hunter's Hellcats.
 Hunter was said to be 74 years old, and a recipient of extensive body modifications and rejuvenation therapies.
 Other new members are: Aten, a mummy-like communications specialist; the Bogman, a humanoid amphibian grunt resembling the Gill-man; and recently-revived cyborg Gunner Mackey, who — along with his partner "Sarge" — died during World War II.
 Both Hunter and Mackey were featured characters in Our Fighting Forces.